CHeggan/AudioSet-For-Meta-Learning/README.md

 ## Different Scripts

+There are two possible download scripts included in this repo, these include a single threaded version(also referred to as the normal one) primarily built around the idea of reproducibility and a multithreaded version that was built with the intension of trading off some reproducibility in favour of raw speed.
+In their current states, the recommendation is to **use the single threaded version**(single_thread_download.py).
+This is for a few reasons:
+- The better reproducibility of the normal script allows for exact rebuilding of the set which can be invaluable in the case of data loss or corrution
+-
+- Although built around the idea of speed, the multiprocessing version is actally overall slower than its sigle threaded conterpart in local tests.
+This appears to be a jo

 Include:
 - Brief overview of teh single and multi threaded versions of the downloaidng along with their respective benefits and drawbacks
 - Estimated times with each script/ time differences